 This year as well as numerous trips up and down the M5 and M6, we have also been along the M4 quite a few times.
 This particular recording at Wentworth Primary School was just on the edge of Dartford so necessitated a little bit of the M3 and about a third of the M25.
 We certainly get to see the UK motorway network – usually in the early hours of the morning before anyone else wants to have a go!

-As well as exploring the motorway network Shelly and I also get to see lots of service stations.
+As well as exploring the motorway network I also get to see lots of service stations.
 I’m not sure any of them are particularly worthy of a mention or recommendation.
 Nevertheless at 6am when you have already been on the road for two hours, a services which offers coffee and toast is always more than welcome.

 Arriving to Set up and Record